pnevmap/wcf-message-interceptor/README.md

 wcf-message-interceptor
 =======================

-Class to intercept a wcf service calling tracing request and response messages
+This is a mode to intercept a wcf service call tracing request and response messages.

+Usage:

+//GenericWebserviceClient client = new GenericWebserviceClient();
+client.Endpoint.Behaviors.Add(new WCF.MessageInpectorBehavior());
+//client.GenericMethod()